 Baud rate is the speed at which the PC and the instrument communicate.
-Instruments will always leave the factory set to 19200 baud, which works reliably with RS232 over cable lengths up to 50m.
+Monitor and MIDAS Instruments will always leave the factory set to 19200 baud, which works reliably with RS232 over cable lengths up to 50m. miniSVP/CTD/Tide instruments always leave the factory set to 115200.

 A higher rate may be appropriate if uploading large data files over the 3m Y lead, or a lower rate if you are using RS232 communications over longer cables (200m max).
-See Section 3.2 for details on how to change the baud rate.
+See Section 3.2 for details on how to change the baud rate miniTide, miniSVP, miniCTD should only be set to 34800, 57600 or 115200 if you using FSK adapters, the baud rate will be fixed to a default value (FSK 38400)

-If you do not know the baud rate of your instrument, or communications cannot be established at the baud rate you thought the instrument was set to, select "Don't Know", and DataLog Express will find the current baud rate of the instrument.
+If you do not know the baud rate of your instrument, or communications cannot be established at the baud rate you thought the instrument was set to, select "Don't Know", and DataLog Pro will find the current baud rate of the instrument